Bayesian approach to estimating NAIRU, potential output, and the output gap

 The Taylor Rule tracks actual RBA policy reasonably well through the 1990s and 2000s.
 The persistent gap since the GFC reflects the structural shift in neutral rates and the RBA's risk-management approach in a low-inflation environment.

-The current Taylor Rule prescription of about 4.7% exceeds the actual cash rate of 3.6% by about 1 percentage point - suggesting that on this mechanical benchmark, policy is somewhat accommodative given current inflation and output conditions.
+The current Taylor Rule prescription of about 4.5% exceeds the actual cash rate of 3.6% by about 0.9 percentage points - suggesting that on this mechanical benchmark, policy is somewhat accommodative given current inflation and output conditions.
 But Taylor Rules are guides not gospels.
 They can illuminate whether policy is broadly tight or loose relative to historical norms, but they cannot capture the full information set, non-linearities, or judgment calls that shape real-world decisions.

 Model validation